Core Program

 Our program is pedagogically-based where girls are taught to ride — not train — where the riding facilities are viewed as outdoor classrooms, where emphasis is placed on horsewomanship, and where mission-driven social and emotional learning is nurtured.

-Our nationally-recognized trainers, Linda Langmeier, Jo Seaver ’99, and Randi Booth, have the expertise to coach riders at all level and they work with students to attain any set of goals our students strive to achieve.
+Our nationally-recognized trainers, Linda Langmeier, Ken Whelihan, and Randi Booth, have the expertise to coach riders at all level and they work with students to attain any set of goals our students strive to achieve.
 They are lifelong horsewomen who share a passion for the sport and a love of teaching.
 Each has earned national titles for themselves or by working with students in hunter, jumper, and equitation, bringing starting riders up through the levels or advancing seasoned riders to regional and national levels.
 The trainers also teach our weekly Ground School where students learn how to become fully-versed in horsewomanship.

 On the competitive side, at the core of the program is an exceptional interscholastic team and a sought-after program for the A-level competitor.
 Trainers work with students to set riding goals and map out a plan to achieve them, whether the goals are competitive or a student simply wants to develop your skills.
 The trainers check in seasonally with all riders, whether beginner or advanced, to reassess their progress and review their goals.